Artemisia herba-alba: Herbal medicine

 This species of sagebrush is widely used in herbal medicine for its antiseptic, vermifuge and antispasmodic properties.
 Artemisia herba-alba was reported as a traditional remedy of enteritis, and various intestinal disturbances, among the Bedouins in the Negev desert.
 Based on laboratory assays, essential oil showed antibacterial activity, as well as, antispasmodic activity on rabbits and cytotoxic effect on cancer cells.

 Artemisia herba-alba based teas were used in Iraqi folk medicine for the treatment of diabetes mellitus.
 An aqueous extract of aerial parts of the plant has shown a hypoglycemic effect in alloxan-induced diabetic rabbits and mice.

 Culture

-Artemisia herba-alba is thought to be the plant translated as "wormwood" in English-language versions of the Bible (apsinthos in the Greek text).

-Wormwood is mentioned seven times in the Jewish Bible, always with the implication of bitterness.
-Wormwood is mentioned once in the New Testament, as the name of a star, also with implications of bitterness.
+Artemisia herba-alba is thought to be the plant translated as "wormwood" in English-language versions of the Bible (apsinthos in the Greek text) due to regional distribution within Mediterranean regions.
+In the apocalyptic Book of Revelation ending the Bible, the star named "Wormwood" falls to earth and turns a third of its waters bitter.
+Similarly where the Biblical Hebrew word לענה (la'anah) appears in the Hebrew Bible, it is generally translated into English as "wormwood".
+The word occurs nine times in the Hebrew Bible, seven times with the implication of bitterness and twice as a proper noun, in the Greek translation apsinthos, naming the physical meteor in its orbit, in Revelation 8:11.
+The English rendering "wormwood" additionally refers to the dark green oil produced by the plant, which was used to kill intestinal worms.